dantavares/simple-webradio-player/README.md

 * Smooth volume bar
 * Simple to add, edit and delete stations

-To install on your server, simple copy all files on a folder, import a "db.sql" file on your mysql database and set a user and password on "db-connect.php".
+To install on your server, simple copy all files on a folder, import a "radio.sql" file on your mysql database and set a user and password on "db-connect.php".
 You can improve a security access creating a supplementary files on apache server (if you are using apache), here a example of .htaccess:

 ```
 #.htaccess